CSaratakij/MainBlog/content/projects/Doppelganger.md

 After a lot of simple puzzle to solve that didn't involve the player timing at all in the tutorial phase, things starting to shift.

-At first is to play with the player timing, they need to use and disable the focus ability at the right time in order to proceed.
+At first is to play with the player timing, they need to activate and disable the focus ability at the right time in order to proceed.

 Then things will slowly getting harder and weirder, slowly increasing the